The Future of Zero-Carbon: from Buildings to Products and Logistics

 A key initiative started during Lee Siang’s term as WorldGBC Chair is the Advancing Net Zero movement that results in the increasing adoption of Net Zero Buildings worldwide.

-Lynette Cheah is Associate Professor and Acting Head of Pillar for Engineering Systems and Design at the Singapore University of Technology and Design (SUTD).
+Lynette Cheah is a Professor at the University of the Sunshine Coast in Australia and an adjunct faculty at the Singapore University of Technology and Design (SUTD).
 She directs the Sustainable Urban Mobility research laboratory, which develops data-driven models and tools to reduce the environmental impacts of passenger and urban freight transport.
 She is Associate Editor for the Journal of Industrial Ecology and served as Review Editor for the United Nations Intergovernmental Panel on Climate Change’s (IPCC) Sixth Assessment Report.
-She is also a member of Singapore’s Public Transport Council.
 She received her PhD in Engineering Systems from MIT and master’s in management science from Stanford University.

 Assistant Professor Frederick Peter Ortner